synesthesiam/rhasspy/docs/reference.md

     * Listen for recognized intents published as JSON
 * `/api/events/log`
     * Listen for log messages published as plain text

+## MQTT API

+Rhasspy implements part of the [Hermes](https://docs.snips.ai/reference/hermes) protocol.
+Various services of Rhasspy can be configured to pass along MQTT messages or to react to MQTT messages following the Hermes protocol.

+* `hermes/audioServer/<SITE_ID>/playBytes/<REQUEST_ID>`
+    * Rhasspy publishes 16 kHz, 16-bit mono audio to this topic.
+    * `SITE_ID` is set in Rhasspy's `mqtt` configuration.
+    * `REQUEST_ID` is generated using `uuid.uuid4` each time a sound is played.
+* More to follow

 ## Command Line